Upcoming Educational Courses

 An IATP And STP Sponsored Workshop

-Held at the STP Annual Meeting, June 22, 2011
+June 22, 2011

-Denver, CO
+STP Annual Meeting, Denver, CO

 Session Overview: The course addressed issues related to authorship, order of authorship, what constitutes plagiarism and self-plagiarism, ethical issues, and conflict of interest related to manuscript preparation and submission.
 The session included pointers on how to get your manuscript published, how to deal with reviewers' comments, what constitutes a least publishable unit, and the responsibilities of editors and associate editors.
 Practical and realistic case presentations were discussed including when it is appropriate to include the pathologist as an author and how best to determine the order of authorship for publications produced by a committee or working group, such as INHAND documents.